-This approach is best encapsulated by his comments in Chapter XV of Book 2.
-On the one hand, he says that simply studying the classics “without thinking is futile.”
-On the other, he cautions that thinking without having studied the classics is “perilous” because it can lead to rash judgments and poor decision-making.
-In other words, he recognized the necessity of combining serous academic study and critical thinking.
+This approach is best encapsulated by his comments in Chapter 15 of Book 2.
+On the one hand, he says: “Learning without thinking leads to perplexity.”
+On the other, he cautions that “thinking without learning leads to trouble” because it can lead to rash judgments and poor decision-making.
+In other words, he recognized the necessity of combining serious academic study and rigorous critical thinking.

-In Chapter XI, he underlines the importance of ensuring that the content of the classical cannon is presented in fresh new ways that are relevant to students.
-“A man who brings new meaning to the old in order to understand the new,” he says, “is worthy of being a teacher.”
-Contextual learning was thus another integral component of his approach.
-Simply instructing students to memorize ancient texts was woefully insufficient.
+In Chapter 11, Confucius underlines the importance of creative thinking to ensure that content is presented in fresh new ways that are relevant to students when he says, “bringing new meaning to the old to understand the new makes you fit to be a teacher.”
+Contextual learning is another integral component of this approach.
+Simply instructing students to memorize ancient texts is woefully insufficient.

 Confucius saw the cultivation of a sense of intellectual honesty as extremely important, too.
-In Chapter XVII, he tells his disciple Zilu that true knowledge is recognizing “what you know as what you know and what you don’t know as what you don’t know.”
+In Chapter 17, he tells his disciple Zilu that true knowledge means “knowing what you know and what you don’t know.”
 He had no time or patience for ill-informed bluster.

 One of Confucius’s main goals as a teacher was to equip his students for the moral and intellectual demands of an official position.
-In a lengthy passage in Chapter XVIII, he advises his young disciple Zizhang to adopt a careful, low-profile approach when embarking on such a career: “Listen for as much information as possible, but ignore anything that is suspect, and be cautious when talking about the rest; that way you will only rarely say anything out of place.
-Observe as much as possible, ignore anything that is dangerous, and be cautious about applying the rest to your actions; that way you will rarely have reason for regret.
-By making few mistakes in what you say and minimizing the number regrets for missteps, your career is set.”
+In a lengthy passage in Chapter 18, he advises his young disciple Zizhang to adopt a careful, low-profile approach when embarking on such a career: “Listen for as much information as possible, ignore anything that is suspect, and be cautious when talking about the rest; that way you will only rarely say anything out of place.
+Observe as much as possible, ignore anything that is dangerous, and carefully apply the rest to your actions; that way you will rarely have reason for regret.
+By speaking cautiously to avoid mistakes and acting carefully to avoid regrets, your career is set.”

 Confucius is often blamed for stifling economic and technological innovation as well as rote-learning.
 Judging by this counsel to Zizhang, perhaps there is some justification for this charge.
 Still, for most people starting out in the world of work, his advice to absorb as much information as possible and not speak out of turn makes a lot of sense.